nastazya/Movies-analytics/Blogpost-Story.md

 The Budget and Revenue ratio shows that starting 2000 the budget percentage for each movie is going down.
 This proves that the new technologies are lowering the cost.
 ![ratio_85-20](https://user-images.githubusercontent.com/46948881/57340679-dc385d00-7104-11e9-92d9-b122eb26faa9.jpg)

+As the technologie continues to develop we expect the number of movies to grow and budget percentage to drop.

 ### References